fsprojects-archive/zzarchive-ApiaryProvider/docs/content/experimental.md

-﻿# F# Data: Experimental Type Providers
+﻿# Apiary Provider: Experimental Type Providers

-The experimental additions of the F# Data library (`FSharp.Data.Experimental.dll`) include type providers for data access that have not been fully tested and do not match the high quality standards of F# Data yet.
+The experimental additions of the Apiary Provider library (`ApiaryProvider.dll`) include type providers for data access that have not been fully tested and do not match the high quality standards of Apiary Provider yet.

 This is a good place to test new type providers - if you're working on an interesting (data-access related) type provider and want to share it with the world, then please consider submitting it to the experimental package!
-The code is included in [the main GitHub repository][gh], but is referenced only from the `FSharp.Data.Experimental.sln` solution.
+The code is included in [the main GitHub repository][gh], but is referenced only from the `ApiaryProvider.sln` solution.

 ## F# type providers